SummerAnn/STR_SEI_Genomics/README.md

 ## Data

-Downstream and upstream analysis are essential steps in the process of using dimensionality reduction methods like PCA, t-SNE, UMAP, and clustering algorithms like K-Means and Louvain clustering for analyzing high-dimensional data, especially in the context of single-cell RNA sequencing (scRNA-seq) or other omics data.
-Let's break down what each of these terms means and how they fit into the analysis pipeline:
+Introduction
+High-dimensional data, especially in fields like single-cell RNA sequencing (scRNA-seq), demands a systematic approach to uncover valuable insights.
+This tutorial guides you through the crucial steps of upstream and downstream analysis using dimensionality reduction techniques like PCA, t-SNE, UMAP, and clustering methods such as K-Means and Louvain clustering.

+Upstream Analysis
-1. **Upstream Analysis:**
+1. Data Preprocessing

-   -**Data Preprocessing:** Before applying dimensionality reduction methods, you need to preprocess your data.
-This includes steps like quality control, normalization, and feature selection.
-You want to ensure that your data is clean and that you focus on relevant features.
-  -**Feature Selection:** Often, not all features (genes, variables) are informative.
-Upstream analysis may involve selecting a subset of features that are most relevant to the biological question you're investigating.
-Dimensionality reduction techniques can help with this by identifying important features.
+Ensure data quality through quality control.
+Normalize data to a common scale.
+Handle missing values and outliers.
+2. Feature Selection

+Identify relevant features (genes, variables).
+Remove noise and redundancy.
+3. Data Scaling

+Standardize data for algorithms like PCA.
-  -**Data Scaling:** It's crucial to scale or transform your data properly before applying dimensionality reduction.
-For instance, for PCA, you typically center and scale your data to have zero mean and unit variance.
+Center data to have zero mean and unit variance.
+Dimensionality Reduction Methods
+1. PCA (Principal Component Analysis)

+Reduce dimensionality while preserving variance.
+Identify principal components that explain data variation.
+2. t-SNE (t-distributed Stochastic Neighbor Embedding)

+Non-linear dimensionality reduction.
+Ideal for visualizing high-dimensional data.
+3. UMAP (Uniform Manifold Approximation and Projection)

+Non-linear method preserving local and global structure.
+Excellent for clustering and visualization.
+Downstream Analysis
+1. Clustering (e.g., K-Means)

+Group similar data points into clusters.
+Understand data structure.
+2. Community Detection (e.g., Louvain Clustering)

+Find modules or communities with coordinated behavior.
+Often used in biological data analysis.
-3. **Dimensionality Reduction Methods:**
+3. Visualization
-  -**PCA (Principal Component Analysis):** PCA is used to reduce the dimensionality of data while preserving as much variance as possible.
-It identifies linear combinations of features (principal components) that capture the most significant variation in the data.
-  -**t-SNE (t-distributed Stochastic Neighbor Embedding):** t-SNE is a non-linear dimensionality reduction technique.
-It's excellent for visualizing high-dimensional data by minimizing the divergence between pairwise similarities in the high-dimensional and low-dimensional spaces.
-  -**UMAP (Uniform Manifold Approximation and Projection):** UMAP is another non-linear dimensionality reduction method.
-It focuses on preserving both local and global structure in the data, making it well-suited for clustering and visualization.
-4. **Downstream Analysis:**
-   -**Clustering (e.g., K-Means):** Once you have reduced the dimensionality of your data, you can perform clustering to identify groups of similar data points.
-K-Means is a common clustering algorithm that partitions data into 'K' clusters based on similarity.
- -**Community Detection (e.g., Louvain Clustering):** In biological data analysis, you might be interested in finding communities or modules of genes or cells that exhibit coordinated behavior.
-Louvain clustering is often used for this purpose in scRNA-seq analysis.
- -**Visualization:** After clustering or community detection, you can visualize your data in 2D or 3D space using t-SNE, UMAP, or other methods.
-Visualization helps you explore the structure of your data and can reveal meaningful patterns.
- -**Functional Enrichment Analysis:** Downstream analysis often includes functional enrichment analysis to understand the biological relevance of the identified clusters or communities.
-This involves looking for overrepresented biological functions, pathways, or gene ontologies within each cluster.
-  -**Statistical Testing:** You might perform statistical tests to assess the significance of differences between clusters or to identify marker genes that are highly expressed in specific clusters.
-   -**Interpretation:** Finally, the downstream analysis involves interpreting the results in the context of your biological question.
-It may lead to hypotheses, further experiments, or insights into the underlying biology.

-In summary, upstream analysis prepares your data for dimensionality reduction, while downstream analysis involves extracting meaningful information from the reduced-dimensional data using clustering, visualization, functional analysis, and interpretation.
-These steps are crucial in uncovering insights from complex high-dimensional datasets.
+Visualize data in 2D or 3D space.
+Reveal meaningful patterns and clusters.
+4. Functional Enrichment Analysis

+Identify overrepresented biological functions or pathways.
+Understand the significance of clusters.
+5. Statistical Testing

+Assess differences between clusters.
+Identify marker genes.
+6. Interpretation

+Relate findings to your biological or research question.
+Formulate hypotheses and plan further experiments.

+Conclusion
+Mastering upstream and downstream analysis is key to unlocking insights from complex high-dimensional data.
+These steps help you preprocess data effectively, reduce dimensionality, and extract valuable information through clustering, visualization, and functional analysis.
+Now, dive into your data with confidence!

 ## Methodology
 Describe the SEI framework and the machine learning algorithms employed in this project.
 Include relevant links to external resources and libraries used.